ooohrayyy/ooohrayyy/README.md

 I mostly do JavaScript (my first language) and it's frameworks — but I love to learn new things and I try not to limit myself in anything.

 Now I am in search of a permanent job, and in my free time I continue to study and carry out one-time orders.
 If you want to suggest something — please contact Telegram [@ohray](https://t.me/ohray) or write to [ooohrayyy@gmail.com](mailto:ooohrayyy@gmail.com).
+Check out my [LinkedIn profile](https://www.linkedin.com/in/ohray/).

 **My stack:**